dotnet-foundation/projects/readme.md

 - Releases
 - Contributors

 There are no specific metrics levels, analysis, or calculations which have been defined to judge the activity of a project.
 Rather, the Project Committee utilizes the various metrics to make a relative determination of whether a project is active and makes this information available to the Board of Directors.
-Metrics are gathered on an ongoing basis by the Project Committee so that trends can be determined.
+Metrics are gathered on an ongoing basis by the Project Committee using the [.NET Foundations Trends Site](https://dnfprojects.org).